 A little too challenging for a lot of Christians.
-For some new believers, it’s like a punch in the face.
+For some newbies it’s a punch in the face.
 This is what Jesus expects of us?
 Righteous behavior?
 Self-control?
 Radical forgiveness?
 Integrity?
 Total faith in God?
 No double standards?
 In fact higher standards than the most religious people we know?
 Christ Almighty!

 Some of us figure, “Okay,” and give it a shot.
+Try to follow it as best we can, all our lives.
 And grow as Christians really fast.

-But historically most Christians have looked at the Sermon on the Mount, balked, and tried to find loopholes.
+But historically most Christians look at the Sermon, balk, and try to find

-The result has been the five most common ways Christians choose to interpret the Sermon on the Mount.
-Four of ’em are obvious attempts to weasel out of it.
+The results of their irreligion have been the five most common ways Christians choose to interpret the Sermon on the Mount.
+You’ll notice the first four are hypocritical attempts to weasel out of it.
+And of course, the fifth is to actually be Christian, and follow Jesus.

 1. Take none of it literally.

-The most common way Christians nullify the Sermon on the Mount, is treat it as
+Starting with the most common way Christians nullify the Sermon on the Mount: Treat it as

 How do people justify allegorizing the whole thing?
-Simple: In some bits of the Sermon, Jesus
+Simple: Sometimes Jesus

-But why don’t we follow it?
-Duh; we don’t wanna.
-People will take advantage, and abuse us, and Jesus can’t want his followers to be doormats.
+But the real reason we don’t follow it is we don’t wanna.
+We fear people will take advantage, and abuse us, and Jesus can’t want his followers to be doormats.
 Besides what if the evildoer plans to rape or murder us, or harm our loved ones?
 Screw that!
 We’re gonna fight back.
-In Esther the Jews didn’t stand for that: The goverment permitted ’em to get some weapons and kill ’em back.
+In Esther the Jews didn’t stand for that: The goverment permitted ’em to get weapons, fight back against the antisemites,

 Extend this “it’s all hyperbole” interpretation to the rest of the bible, and you’ll magically find you don’t have to follow a word of it.
 Or believe it, for that matter.

-But what about the bit where Jesus says those who dismiss him are like a fool who builds a house on sand? created deduced them, and tweaked them to their satisfaction.
+So what about the bit where Jesus says those who dismiss him are like created deduced them, and tweaked them to their satisfaction.
 And don’t take the parable of the house on sand literally either.

 You see the problem.
 Treating the Sermon as if it’s all hyperbole means we can repurpose it to mean whatever we wish.
 Jesus’s intentions and purposes?
 Irrelevant.
 God’s will?
 Don’t care.
 Evildoers?
 Balls.